Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 28 Mei 2025 11.33.53 UTC
+- WIB: Rabu, 28 Mei 2025 12.28.56 UTC
-- WITA: Rabu, 28 Mei 2025 12.33.53 UTC
+- WITA: Rabu, 28 Mei 2025 13.28.56 UTC
-- WIT: Rabu, 28 Mei 2025 13.33.53 UTC
+- WIT: Rabu, 28 Mei 2025 14.28.56 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: attitude
+Kategori: inspirational